 The alternative is to use a storage heater.
 This is where a tank of water is heated and kept warm.
 Hot water comes off the top while cold water goes in the bottom and gets heated.

 This type of system is great if you have a high water usage and often have multiple demands on your water.
 But, once the tank is emptied you’ll have to wait for it to reheat before you can get more hot water.
 It is cheaper to buy and lasts approximately 15 years.
+There is also the option of buying one of the new models that rely on electric supply.

 A more modern option is to use solar panels to heat the water.
 This water can be contained in a tank or it can pass through the solar connector heating it as it goes.
 Of course you’ll need to consider a backup hot water source or energy for your heart on the cloudy days.